Beside the Mountain

 Jump to Recipe Print Recipe

 These cinnamon oatmeal granola bars are soft and sweet.
-You only need 5 ingredients to make these simple bars.
-Healthy, yet you won't realize it because they taste like a cinnamon roll!
+And you only need 5 ingredients to make them.

 Homemade simple healthy cinnamon granola bars on a cutting board.